 Since 2006 Wyoming Conservation Corps and AmeriCorps have partnered to connect students to natural resource and environmental experiences while promoting leadership.
 AmeriCorps is a national service program which allows organizations like WCC to meet critical environmental and community needs.
 WCC receives a federal AmeriCorps grant from the Corporation for National and Community Service through ServeWyoming, the state commission of AmeriCorps.

-AmeriCorps provides opportunities for 75,000 Americans to give back in an intensive way to their communities and country each year.
+AmeriCorps provides opportunities for more than 75,000 Americans to give back in an intensive way to their communities and country each year.
 It consists of three main programs: AmeriCorps State and National, whose members serve more than 2,900 national and local nonprofit and community groups; AmeriCorps VISTA, through which members serve full time fighting poverty; and AmeriCorps NCCC (National Civilian Community Corps), a team-based residential program for young adults 18-24 who carry out projects in public safety, the environment, youth development, and disaster relief and preparedness.

 What do AmeriCorps Members do?